janipasanen/AudioTranscriptionUI-macOS/README.md

 3. Install FFmpeg and coreutils

-You can install FFmpeg and coreutils via Homebrew:
+You can install FFmpeg via Homebrew:

 ```
-brew install ffmpeg coreutils
+brew install ffmpeg

 ```